mpatil03/Data-Science-Project-1---Marine-Plastic-Pollution/README.md

 #### Result from above forecasting methods:
 According to all the accuracy measures, Holt’s Linear Trend method seems more accurate.
 MAPE for Holt's linear trend model is 4.58, which implies a 4% error in the prediction.
 The damping parameter ϕ is 0.98.
 If the damping parameter is less than 0.80, it indicates damping has a powerful effect on the model.
 If ϕ is equal to 1, then we can say it is identical to Holt's linear trend model with no distinguishable result.

+### Insights from Tableau Dashboards

+1) Plastic Production rate is rising at an exponential rate.
+In just 15 years, the rate of plastic production doubled.
+If the same continues, we will be facing its consequences, and our environment might be at risk.

+2) Plastic waste management of Upper Middle Income (UMI) and Lower Middle Income (LMI) counties is significantly weak.

+3) Countries that are most responsible for producing more plastic waste to oceans are – China, Indonesia, Philippines, Vietnam, with a high coastal population, and high mismanaged plastic waste rate.

+4) Yangtze river carrying the most significant amount of plastic waste, which is around 333 thousand tons, is the longest river in Asia and the third-largest in the world.
+Yangtze river alone carries 23.71 % of total plastic waste.

+5) Maximum plastic waste in the ocean is coming from Asia.
+It is plastic waste input rate in percent is 86.13%

+6) Covid-19 Pandemic might change the statistics in the coming months, but it is uncertain as we lack proper evidence (Data).